inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section1.md

 The Python code provided below is designed to run OpenSees simulations on Inductiva’s cloud infrastructure.
 It is fully adaptable and can be customized for virtually any OpenSees use case.

-In this example, we demonstrate how to run **50 Incremental Dynamic Analyses (IDAs) in parallel**, showcasing a typical high-throughput simulation workflow using the **EESD OpenSees distribution**.
+In this example, we demonstrate how to run **300 Incremental Dynamic Analyses (IDAs) in parallel**, showcasing a typical high-throughput simulation workflow using the **EESD OpenSees distribution**.

-The code is divided into six key sections:
+The code is divided into seven key sections:
+1. Defining the Damping Function
-1. Allocating the Cloud Machine Group
+2. Allocating the Cloud Machine Group
-2. Setting Up the Project and Configuring the Simulator
+3. Setting Up the Project and Configuring the Simulator
-3. Computing Analysis Parameters
+4. Computing Analysis Parameters
-4. Initializing the Simulation Loop and `TemplateManager`
+5. Initializing the Simulation Loop and `TemplateManager`
-5. Running the Simulations and Assigning Metadata
+6. Running the Simulations and Assigning Metadata
-6. Monitoring Progress and Downloading Results
+7. Monitoring Progress and Downloading Results

 We’ll guide you through each of these sections to help you understand both the structure and flexibility of the workflow.